July 12, 2018

 - Positive Result—reveals that a person has inherited a known mutation to breast genes that increases their likelihood of developing breast cancer.
 A positive result does not mean that an individual will absolutely get breast cancer; in fact, many will never develop cancer.
 It simply means that their chances of getting it are heightened.

 People with a positive result for harmful mutations to the BRCA1 or BRC2 genes may not develop cancer themselves, but their children each have a 50% chance of inheriting the mutation.
-It also reveals that that person’s siblings have a 50% chance of having inherited the same mutation.
+It also reveals that person’s siblings have a 50% chance of having inherited the same mutation.

 - Negative Result—can be a bit more confusing to understand.
 If the person receiving the negative result has a close blood relative who is known to carry the gene mutation for breast cancer, then the person being tested did not carry the mutation and cannot pass it on to their children.
 They are considered to have the same risk as the general population.